 C++ is an object-oriented programming language that has evolved from a family of C programming languages.
 Some call C++ “C with Class” because it’s the first to introduce object-oriented programming, which uses classes as a core programming principle, something the older C programming languages lacked.

 Considering which programming language to learn can be a challenge, but if your ideal job focuses on any of these categories, C++ could be right for you:

 The upsides of learning C++ include:

 In general, developers are high-paying jobs.
-The average salary for a software developer, for example, is just south of $100,000, according to Glassdoor .
+The average salary for a software developer in the US is $106,439, according to Glassdoor .
 However, C++ developers are considered specialized, so salary tends to be a bit higher than Java developers.

 C++ has a Standard Template Library (STL) that can help developers write code quickly and efficiently.
 These templates can ease some of the burden during the creation process since programs aren’t created from scratch.